- For the Game of Thrones episode, see Oathkeeper (TV).

-It has black and red ripples through the steel.
+It has grey-black and red ripples through the steel, with the red almost as dark as the grey.
 Its scabbard glitters gold and is decorated with a row of lion's heads and smoldering red rubies.
 The pommel has a golden lion's head with ruby eyes that shine like two red stars.

 A Storm of Swords

-Lord Tywin Lannister has Tobho Mott make the sword as a gift for his elder son, Ser Jaime Lannister.
+Tywin presents the sword as a gift for his elder son, Ser Jaime Lannister.
 Ser Kevan Lannister tells Jaime that the gift is heartfelt, but Jaime thinks his father and uncle are mocking his missing hand.
-Jaime instead gives the sword to Brienne of Tarth, asking her to name it Oathkeeper when he charges her with finding the whereabouts of Sansa Stark.
+Jaime instead gives the sword to Brienne of Tarth, charging her with finding the whereabouts of Sansa Stark, asking her to name the sword "Oathkeeper".
 Jaime notes the appropriateness of protecting Eddard Stark's daughter with his own steel.

 A Feast for Crows

 Brienne of Tarth is initially reluctant to use Oathkeeper, considering it almost a "magic sword", but wields it to slay Pyg and Timeon at the Whispers, and Rorge at the inn at the crossroads.
 When she is captured by the brotherhood without banners, they use the sword's appearance as evidence that Brienne serves House Lannister, and Lady Stoneheart says it should be better named "Oathbreaker".
 She demands that Brienne take up the sword to keep her oath to Catelyn Stark and slay Jaime Lannister, or be hanged.
 Brienne initially refuses, but when she is being hanged and sees her friends dying, she screams "sword".

 Brienne appears at Pennytree while Jaime is camped there.
 She bears Oathkeeper, and tells Jaime that to fulfill her quest, Jaime must come alone with her to save Sansa Stark from the Hound, claiming they are a day's ride away.